ConstMig: Enabling Secure Live Migration of Large Intel SGX-based applications: Design

-There are two main components in \methodname: the \textit{migration manager} that orchestrates the whole migration process and a trusted \sgx library (\textit{\trustedLib}), which is linked to the secure application.
+There are two main components in \methodname: the \textit{migration manager} (CRIU) that orchestrates the entire migration process and a trusted \sgx library (\textit{\trustedLib}), which is linked to the secure application (see Figure~\ref{fig:scoping}).
 Its routines have access to the secure memory space of the application running in the enclave.